|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Are Kortext titles covered by the NHS copyright license? (e.g. can a PDF from a Kortext book be shared with NHS colleagues)?

-- Users will otherwise be able to access the full book by logging in themselves.
+- Users will otherwise be able to access the complete book by logging in themselves

 Can Kortext support other languages?